Have Questions? We Have Answers!

 Over the years, many people have worked to advance the creation of the Rail Trail.
 In 1999, a 501(c)(3) non-profit called SPIRIT was formed.
 SPIRIT raised funds to pay for surveys and appraisals necessary to advance the creation of the Rail Trail.

 A second group, the Swampscott Rail Trail Implementation Committee (RTIC), was created by Town Meeting to bring the trail to reality.
-The committee’s members were appointed and they held meetings and forums as needed.
-With the recent Town approval to develop the design and engineering plans, a new committee was appointed – the Rail Trail Design & Construction Advisory Committee (RTDCAC).
+The committee’s members were appointed and they held public meetings and forums as needed.
+With the 2017 Town approval to develop the design and engineering plans, a new committee was appointed – the Rail Trail Design & Construction Advisory Committee (RTDCAC).
 The meetings are usually at Town Hall.
 Please check the town website and/or Town Hall postings for meeting dates and times.
 The Rail Trail Design & Construction Advisory Committee meetings are public and all are welcome to attend.
 The RTDCAC is currently working with the Town Administrator, the Town’s Office of Community Development, the Board of Selectmen, and other Town committees to move the Swampscott Rail Trail project forward.

 Who owns the land where the Rail Trail will be located?